 “Many people see fan art as a waste of time,” he says.
 “But it helps me to practise my style, helping me to understand how to adapt it to other IPs, or to find an unusual twist on it, such as if a character is technological, retro-steampunk, or so on.”

-10. Community suggestions
+10. Look for community suggestions

 Still stuck for drawing ideas?
 Why not exploit the collective imagination of the numerous creative groups across the web?